We discovered that Fenturi’s average client satisfaction score for 2020 was 5 out of 5.

 - How can we capture behaviours before and after the course, how can we build a proxy for return on investment?

-set up for success
+How a discovery phase can set you up for success

 Having an open and human conversation will allow your agency to create a course that is the catalyst for the change you seek.
 Here are some specific examples of how a ‘Discovery’ phase has set up success on our client projects: